Chinese Calendar Li Chun vs CNY

 Solar Track (节气 — 24 Solar Terms)

-The solar year is divided into exactly 24 Solar Terms (节气, Jiéqi), each lasting ~15 days.
-These are fixed points on the Earth's orbit: Lìchūn (立春, Start of Spring) always falls around February 4th, regardless of what the lunar month says.
-The 24 Solar Terms are the TRUE seasonal backbone — they determine agricultural timing, Bazi month boundaries, and festival calculations.
+The solar year is divided into 24 Solar Terms (节气, Jiéqi), each lasting ~15 days.
+These are fixed points on the Earth's orbit: Lìchūn (立春, Start of Spring) usually falls around February 4th, regardless of what the lunar month says.
+The 24 Solar Terms are the seasonal backbone — they determine agricultural timing, Bazi month boundaries, and festival calculations.
 In Bazi, your Month Pillar is determined by Solar Terms, NOT by lunar months.

 THE 24 SOLAR TERMS